 - Here registry data is only new cases, but survey data includes all payments.
-When also all payments are considered in the registry data then the EUSILC and EESILC cover 94.2% of cases.

-- annual number of compensations for illness or injury divided by 12
+When also all payments are considered in the registry data then the EUSILC and EESILC cover about 90% of cases in 2006. - annual number of compensations for illness or injury divided by 12 - households

-- households